-The Customer consenting to these terms (“Customer” or “Data Controller”) and the entity responsible for providing 24SevenOffice in your region or Country (or any entities owned by 24SevenOffice (“24SevenOffice” or “Data Processor”) have entered into this Data Processor Agreement (DPA) (“Agreement”) This Agreement will replace any previously applicable data processor agreements or terms previously applicable to privacy, data processing and/or data security.
+The Customer consenting to these terms (“Customer” or “Data Controller”) and the entity responsible for providing 24SevenOffice ERP in your region or Country (or any entities owned by 24SevenOffice (“24SevenOffice” or “Data Processor”) have entered into this Data Processor Agreement (DPA) (“Agreement”) This Agreement will replace any previously applicable data processor agreements or terms previously applicable to privacy, data processing and/or data security.

 2. Purpose of this Agreement

 This Agreement governs the Data Processor’s processing of the Personal Data on behalf of the Data Controller to perform its Services under the Services Agreement.
 The Data Processor shall process the Personal Data only for the approved purpose and in accordance with applicable laws, this Agreement and the Customer License Agreement (CLA).
-The purpose of the processing, duration of processing, type of processing and types personal data to be processed is covered in this Agreement and ensures that personal data is processed in accordance with the requirements of the Data Protection Regulation.
+The purpose of the processing, duration of processing, type of processing and types of personal data to be processed is covered in this Agreement and ensures that personal data is processed in accordance with the requirements of the Data Protection Regulation.
 Data Processor shall process personal data in the manner described in this Agreement.